-The New York Academy of Medicine Library was founded in 1847, and now contains over 550,000 volumes.
-The Library is one of the largest medical collections in the United States open by appointment only to the general public, to whom it has been available since 1878.
-Our resources are housed in closed stacks and cannot be browsed.
+The New York Academy of Medicine and its Library were founded in 1847; the library opened to the public in 1878.
+With more than 550,000 volumes, it is now one of the largest medical library collections in the United States, and is open to the general public by appointment.
+The Library’s holdings are housed in closed stacks and may not be browsed.

-The Library forms part of the New York Academy of Medicine’s new Center for the History of Medicine and Public Health.
-The Center promotes the scholarly and public understanding of the history of medicine and public health and the history of the book.
-Established in 2012, the Center aims to build bridges among an interdisciplinary community of scholars, educators, clinicians, curatorial and conservation professionals, and the general public.
-More news about the Center and its programs and activities can be found on its blog, Books, Health and History.
-Reflecting our changing focus, the library now collects in the histories of medicine, public health and the book.
+The Library forms part of the New York Academy of Medicine’s Center for the History of Medicine and Public Health.
+Established in 2012, the Center builds bridges among an interdisciplinary community of scholars, educators, clinicians, curatorial and conservation professionals, and the general public.
+More news about the Center and its programs and activities can be found on its blog, Books, Health, and History.
+Reflecting our changing focus, the library now collects in the histories of medicine, public health, and the book.

 Please contact email@example.com or 212-822-7313 with queries.
 We will do our best to accommodate readers and reference requests, but please note that some parts of the collection will not be accessible, response times will be slower and appointment times may be limited.